 The youth, ages 6-13, came from surrounding neighborhoods such as Double Rock, Alice Griffith, Oakdale, and Hilltop and all attended a summer and after-school program at Gilman Playground, near the former Candlestick Park in San Francisco.
 The kids have incredible stories of resilience.
 “Over the years it has been extremely rewarding to see the group progress, not just in ultimate, but also in life,” Beach says.
 “It’s exciting to see some of the first-year players already in high school and talking about going to college.”

-In June 2016, Rocky decided to dedicate his creativity, time, and passion — along with his entrepreneurial spirit and program knowledge — to launch an ultimate Frisbee program modeled off his experience with underrepresented youth.
+In June 2016, Rocky decided to dedicate his creativity, time, and passion — along with his entrepreneurial spirit and program knowledge — to launch a youth development program modeled off his experience with youth and ultimate Frisbee.

 What is Ultimate Frisbee?